Corrupted Image Modeling for Self-Supervised Visual Pre-Training: Corrupted Image Modeling ( )

 Given the corrupted image sampled from the auxiliary generator, the enhancer learns either a generative or a discriminative visual pretext task.
 The prediction head is a simple linear layer, and the choice of pre-training objectives is quite flexible.
 In this paper, we study two representative objectives, coined as \textbf{Pix}el \textbf{Res}idual learning (\ResPix{}) and \textbf{Re}placed \textbf{V}isual token \textbf{Det}ection (\RepDet{}).

-\textbf{\ResPix{}} (Figure~\ref{fig: respix vis}) is a generative visual pretext task that requires the enhancer to predict the pixel value for \textit{all} positions given the corrupted input.
-Instead of directly regressing the original pixel, MAE~\cite{MAE} suggests learning the normalized counterpart.
-Specifically, the image is partitioned into a set of non-overlapping patches, and each pixel is normalized by the mean and standard deviation of all pixels in the patch it lives in.
+\textbf{\ResPix{}} (Figure~\ref{fig: respix vis}) is a generative visual pretext task that requires the enhancer to predict the uncorrupted pixel value for \textit{all} positions given the corrupted input.
+Instead of directly regressing the original pixel, MAE~\citep{MAE} suggests learning the normalized counterpart.
+Specifically, the image is partitioned into a set of non-overlapping patches, and each pixel is normalized by the mean and standard deviation of all pixels in the patch it lives in, \ie, patches with layer normalization~\citep{LN} are the reconstruction target.

 In \CIM{}, we further propose to normalize the prediction target inside a \textit{sliding} window, \ie, each pixel is normalized by all pixels in a local $8 \times 8$ sized window centered at where the target pixel lives in.
 We observe improved representation quality using the sliding window normalization paradigm.